CiviCraft-Development/civicraft-wiki/docs/features/elections.md

 - **Role-playing and Interaction:** Political parties also serve as hubs for role-playing and interaction among players who share similar interests and ideologies.
 They contribute to the immersive and dynamic nature of political gameplay in CiviCraft.

 Political parties in CiviCraft provide players with opportunities to participate in democratic processes, influence game events, and collaborate with others to achieve common goals.
-Detailed information can be found at (link to article).
+More information about political parties can be found in the [political parties article](https://wiki.civicraft.net/docs/features/political-parties).

 ## Election Types
 CiviCraft's election system supports various types of election counting methods.
 Players in the government can pass legislation that decides on which election type is used it each type of election.

 ### 1. First-Past-The-Post (FPTP)
-**Description:** In this method, the candidate with the most votes in a single-member district wins the election.
+**Description:** The candidate with the most votes in a single-member district wins the election.

 **Example:** In a district with 100 voters, if Candidate A receives 40 votes, Candidate B receives 35 votes, and Candidate C receives 25 votes, Candidate A wins.